DistAlgo/alda/README.md

 		1. CSP target function: `anyof(variables, c_1, ..., c_k)`
 		2. COP target function: `anyof(variables, c_1, ..., c_k, agg(opt_goal))`
 		- The first argument of both target functions is the return value of the constraint problem.
 It can be a single decision variable or tuple of decision variables.
 		- The last argument of COP target function is the calling of aggregation function `agg` on the optimization goal `opt_goal`.
 The aggregation function can be one of `to_max` or `to_min` doing maximize or minimize respectively.
-The `opt_goal` is usual some expression of decision variables.
+The `opt_goal` is usually some expression of decision variables.
-		- The other arguments are names of constraints that must be satisfied to the problem.
+		- The other arguments are names of constraints that must be satisfied.
 - Solving the problem.
 After defining the problem, call
 	```python
 	query(constraint, **kwargs)